JRGTH/plex-webmin-module/README.md

 **Description**

-Simple Plex Media Server Webmin module which seamlessly integrates the popular Plex Media Server, the module is initially pre configured for FreeBSD, but can be configured for many more distributions supporting the Plex Media Server, the module allows you to perform basic service control for the Plex Media Server Component installed on your system for convenience.
+Simple Plex Media Server Webmin module which seamlessly integrates the popular Plex Media Server, this module supports FreeBSD, Debian and Ubuntu, but can be configured for many more distributions supporting the Plex Media Server, the module allows you to perform basic service control for the Plex Media Server Component installed on your system for convenience.